aquapm/aqua/README.md

 **Templates** generally can have information about **Scaffold** and **Injects**, including there configuration and **Args**.

-Official templates list can be found under:
+Predefined templates list can be found under:

 * **AquaPM** Github organization - [here](https://github.com/aquapm)
 * After calling: